mororo250/Gsoc-sun-sky/gsoc_final_report.md

-# Google Summer of Code 2020 Appleseed - Final Report
+# Google Summer of Code 2020 appleseed - Final Report

 ## Revisiting Physical Sun and Sky Model

-During this summer my GSOC project was to improve the current Physical Sun and Sky model fixing the blue/green tint on the sky and add features, such as a visible solar disk, the ability to configure the sun and the sky model with geographic location and other improvements and for the sun and sky.
+During this summer my GSoC project was to improve the current Physical Sun and Sky model fixing the blue/green tint on the sky and add features, such as a visible solar disk, the ability to configure the sun and the sky model with geographic location and other improvements and for the sun and sky.

 ## Code: